OpenGreekAndLatin/OpenHermes/docs/pipeline.md

 `from Corpus.dictionaries import Shelf`

 ##Implementation
-When creating a new `Shelf` object, the object should have a `data` properties containing
+When creating a new `Shelf` object, the object should have a `data` properties containing a dictionary where keys are string and values are `Dictionary` instances.

 #Computation object